PinewoodPip/epip/docs/Info/faq.md

 Advancements in UI modding and our expertise have made it possible to remove a lot of .swf overrides throughout the years, but there remain older Epip UI changes that have not yet received the rewrites required to get rid of their overrides.

 There's only so much that can be done in regards to Larian UI moddability however, and thus conflicts between UI mods will likely remain a problem forever.
 Epip does have a [solution](../Documentation/Client/UI/Generic/Introduction.md) for the problem of custom UI moddability, however.

+## Can I donate?
+I (Pip) don't take donations because they create pressure to deliver updates on a somewhat regular basis, which I cannot do.
+You can instead buy [this game I worked on](https://store.steampowered.com/app/1477950/Lazy_Galaxy_2/).
+It's a pretty good one within its genre too.
+Just keep in mind that I also worked on the UIs for it, for better or for worse.

 ## What does "Epip" mean?
 Unknown.